SCarlsen7757/SimhubDashMenuPlugin/README.md

 Changes are automatically saved, and it is not possible to undo changes to the configuration except by manually reverting the changes yourself.

+## Change amount of fields

+You can change the number of fields for the current car by assigning the `IncreaseNumberOfFieldData` and `DecreaseNumberOfFieldData` actions.
+When using a new car, the fields will be created with the default number of fields.

 ## FieldData class structure

 ```mermaid